Go to the Students section

 Go to the Alumni section

 Go to the International section

 Go to the Research section

 Go to the Business and Employers section

 Go to the Support us section

-At Oxford Brookes University, we are committed to ensuring the very best staff experience where all our community can flourish in a culture of respect and support, where we celebrate difference and thrive on each other’s success.
+At Oxford Brookes University, we are committed to ensuring the very best staff experience where our whole community can flourish in a culture of respect and support, where we celebrate difference and thrive on each other’s success.
 As part of our commitment to equality, diversity and inclusion we have set up a LGBTQ+ Staff Forum.

+The Forum organises social activities, hosts workshops, and provides a programme of events for LGBTQ+ History Month in February every year.
+The Forum welcomes all staff working at Brookes who identify as LGBTQ+ and allies.
 If you would like to join the Forum or have any questions or queries, please contact Jayne Stuart: firstname.lastname@example.org or email@example.com

 As a university lecturer working with schoolteachers and other educational practitioners, I want to support and encourage LGBTQ+ role models in all educational settings.
 Dr Roger Dalrymple, Programme Lead, School of Education, Faculty of Humanities and Social Sciences